jeremyrdavis/dddhexagonalworkshop-01/README.md

 1. Create a `RegisterAttendeeCommand` with only one, basic property (email).
 2. Implement an Adapter in the form of a REST Endpoint, `AttendeeEndpoint` with a POST method.
+3. Implement a Data Transfer Object, `AttendeeDTO`, to return the attendee's details to the UI.
-3. Implement a Service, `AttendeeService` that will orchestration the registration process.
+4. Implement a Domain Service, `AttendeeService`, to orchestration the registration process.
-4. Create an `Attendee` entity that represents the attendee in the domain and implements the application's invariants or business rules.
+5. Implement an `Attendee` Aggregate to isolate invariants (business logic) from the rest of the application.
-4. Create a Domain Event, `AttendeeRegisteredEvent`, that will be published when an attendee is successfully registered.
+6. Implement a Domain Event, `AttendeeRegisteredEvent`, that will be published when an attendee is successfully registered.
-5. Create a Repository interface, `AttendeeRepository`, that defines methods for saving and retrieving attendees.
+7. Implement a Repository interface, `AttendeeRepository`, that defines methods for saving and retrieving attendees.
-6. Create an Entity, `AttendeeEntity`, to persist instances of the `Attendee` entity in a database.
+8. Create an Entity, `AttendeeEntity`, to persist instances of the `Attendee` entity in a database.
-7. Create an Adapter, `AttendeeEventPublisher`, that sends events to Kafka to propagate changes to the rest of the system.
+9. Create an Adapter, `AttendeeEventPublisher`, that sends events to Kafka to propagate changes to the rest of the system.

 By the end of Iteration 1, you'll have a solid foundation in DDD concepts and a very basic working application.